 - Character rigging: Creating the underlying skeleton which controls character movement, and how the surface deforms as this is manipulated.

 - Character controller development: Creating custom controllers to provide a user-friendly interface for using the character.

 - Documentation and support.

 This process involves a mixture of artistic design and programming.
-The technical artist may handle the entire process, or act as a bridge between artists and programmers on the same team.
+The technical artist may handle the entire process, or act as a bridge between artists and engineers on the same team.